top of page

 The verb 'tolerate' originates from the Latin word 'tolerare,' which means to bear, endure, or sustain.
 This Latin root captures the essence of the word's meaning as it pertains to accepting or enduring something that may be challenging, disagreeable, or contrary to one's preferences, beliefs, or values.
 Over time, as languages evolved, 'tolerate' entered Middle English, maintaining its fundamental concept of enduring or putting up with something.
 The term has come to symbolize the act of acknowledging and accommodating differences or discomforts without necessarily embracing them, highlighting the human capacity for patience and acceptance in the face of diversity or adversity.

-Find the meaning of tolerate
+Quiz: Find the meaning of the verb tolerate:

 Try Again!